acend/container-basics-training/content/en/docs/05/_index.md

 ## Naming a container

-Unlike the CONTAINER ID, the NAME is something we can manipulate.
+Unlike the `CONTAINER ID`, the `NAME` is something we can manipulate.
 The name is handy, not only for starting/connecting/stopping/destroying a container, but also for networking (which we will see in a later lab).

-To set a name add the `--name` parameter to the `run` command of Docker
+To set a name, add the `--name` parameter to Docker's `run` command:

 ```bash
 docker run --name mariadb-container -e MARIADB_ROOT_PASSWORD=my-secret-pw -d mariadb